mdrewry/SnapChef/README.md

 To set up your system for development please do the following steps:

 Install Node
 Note: Ensure you install the additional build tools, one of the later steps in the install process.
-If you've already installed Node, you can mondify your installation through the Windows Settings Apps and Features "Modify" button
+If you've already installed Node,<br /> you can mondify your installation through the Windows Settings Apps and Features "Modify" button<br />
-Clone the repository
+Clone the repository<br />
-git clone git@github.com:6XAM/MVP.git MVP or https://github.com/6XAM/MVP.git MVP cd into the project cd MVP
+git clone git@github.com:6XAM/MVP.git MVP or https://github.com/6XAM/MVP.git MVP<br />
+cd into the project<br />
+cd MVP<br />
-Install npm packages
+Install npm packages<br />
-npm install
+npm install<br />
-Note: you only need to run this on initial setup to get concurrently, which is needed for the install-all script Install all npm packages (including client)
+Note: you only need to run this on initial setup to get concurrently, which is needed for the install-all script<br />
+Install all npm packages (including client)<br />
-Copy config.js to server/config/config.js
+Copy config.js to server/config/config.js<br />
-Run the desired development script npm run-script dev for express server and react server npm run-script client for react server npm run-script server for express server
+Run the desired development script<br />
+npm run-script dev for express server and react server<br />
+npm run-script client for react server<br />
+npm run-script server for express server<br />

 ## Available Scripts